-Fruits are rich in proteins & vitamins but are good sources of fiber.
+Fruits are rich in proteins & vitamins but are good sources of fibre.
 Eating fruits improves health and boosts immunity in the long run.
-Therefore, let’s have a brief look at some high-fiber fruits.
+Therefore, let’s have a brief look at some high-fibre fruits.

 A 100g of dried prunes has about 7g of fiber

 Sorbitol is a dietary fiber found in prunes that can have laxative action.
 Therefore, it can help with constipation.